HobbsSquad/Weather/README.md

 <b>Central Server</b><br>
 <b>Sensor Node Communication:</b><br>
 Python IDE will be used write the code to control communications with the sensor nodes.<br>

+<b>Data Recording/Retrieval<b><br>
+MySQL RDBMS will be used to store system parameters, information about the sensor nodes (increases flexibilty to add/subtract/move nodes without changing code), as well as historical environmental/weather data.<br>

+<b>Web App</b><br>
+Apache will be used to serve up web pages.<br>
+HTML5 and PHP will be utilized to generate static and dynamic content, including retrieval of data from MySQL<br>

+<b>NOAA Data Harvesting</b><br>
+Undecided.
+Need more research.
+Possibly Python, maybe PHP?
+Goal is to periodically pull select data from NOAA and store in MySQL for publishing and analysis.<br>